Panopta/scripts/external-contact-importer/README.md

 ## CSV Formatting
 The script expects two csv files: one for sites to import, one for contacts.
+Any delimiter may be used within each file.
+The script relies on Python's csv library dialect-sniffing ability to detect it automatically.
 Each file is expected to have the first line label the fields *exactly* as described in Usage.
 (If exporting from Excel, the first row can be a title row.)
 Field ordering and extra fields are unimportant.
 Only fields that match the exact naming scheme above will be considered.